 2. Pads or Tampons

 Keep a couple of her choice of menstrual product in a baggie.
-For those just starting, a panty liner is usually sufficient, but keep a few pads and tampons in your period emergency kit because you know she’ll want to change often, just because.
+For those just starting, a panty liner is usually sufficient.
+However, you should still keep a few pads and tampons in your period emergency kit because you know she’ll want to change often, just because.
 More and stronger methods can be stored as the needs arise.